wdporter/acim/text/1-the-meaning-of-miracles/ii-revelation-time-and-miracles/index.md

 ³You are a perfect creation, and should experience awe only in the Presence of the Creator of perfection.
 ⁴The miracle is therefore a sign of love among equals.
 ⁵Equals should not be in awe of one another [other equals] because awe implies inequality.
-⁶It [awe] is therefore an inappropriate reaction to me.
+⁶It [awe] is therefore an inappropriate reäction to me.
 ⁷An elder brother is entitled to respect for his [the elder brother’s] greater experience, and obedience for his [the elder brother’s] greater wisdom.
 ⁸He [an elder brother] is also entitled to love because he [an elder brother] is a brother, and [entitled] to devotion if he [the elder brother] is devoted.
 ⁹It is only my devotion that entitles me to yours [your devotion].